dyerlan/twittercryptoanalysis/README.md

-# CorpusHashtagStatistics
+# HashtagStatistics
-Generates statistics for the hashtag usage in text corpus.
+Generates statistics for the hashtag usage in text.

 ## Preparations
 - Install Python 3.5